iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 > Wonderful software.<br> :date: __2020-11-21 15:42:45__

 > Motivating to move.
 This app allows me to track how much brisk walking I've done without any kerfuffle.
 And keeps a record so I can see day by day week by week.<br> :date: __2020-11-20 16:45:16__

-> Helps me stay on track<br> :date: __2020-11-17 13:41:04__

-> Very useful.
-It has helped my husband immensely to recover from a heart attack in our first lockdown.
-As he could not have proper rehab at hospital, his recovery was very much in his hands with just telephone consults as guidance.
-He could track how much of his walking was brisk and improve in a sensible and safe timeframe as dictated by the hospital.<br> :date: __2020-11-15 13:12:22__

-> Clear and not fussy.<br> :date: __2020-11-15 09:32:11__